 2. NMDA Receptor Antagonists

-Unlike the medications discussed above, the various psychological treatments do not affect the underlying Alzheimer disease.
+Unlike the medications discussed above, the various psychological dementia treatments available do not affect the underlying Alzheimer’s disease.
 Instead, they are used to alleviate symptoms, provide some sense of control and action to people who may feel out of control and helpless upon diagnosis of dementia.